 In Photoshop, you can rasterize fonts by selecting a text layer, and right clicking on the layer name in the layer panel.
 Then select Rasterize Type.

 There are so many different types of barcodes, it can be easy to get confused.
-Make sure you are requesting the right type of barcode by looking at a website such as this one.
+Make sure you are requesting the right type of barcode.

 The usual UPC code is about 1.469” wide x 1.02” high, but the minimum size is 1.175” wide x .816”.
 2.938” wide x 2.04” high the maximum size of a barcode.
 When changing size of barcode, always keep in mind the proportion.
 Always maintain the same aspect ratio.
 This can be achieved by reducing the width and height proportionally.
 Its also important to create a .125” border on the left and right of the barcode, so it will scan properly.